 5 Ways to Bring More Intentional Time into Your Remarriage

 - Put two to three hours of alone time with your partner on your calendar weekly.
 This time can be broken into several 30-minute intervals or spent in longer blocks of time.

 - Choose activities that are pleasurable to both of you.
 This will make it more likely that both of you will commit.
 These activities can be low or no cost such as having a picnic or playing a game.

 - A “Date Night” is an enjoyable way for you and your partner to spend time together on a weekly or monthly basis.
 For instance, you might eat at your favorite restaurant and even call ahead to reserve a preferred table.

 - Take an annual vacation together without your children or relatives.
 This doesn’t need to be an expensive weeklong extravaganza.
 An overnight or weekend away at a favorite local spot, such as a campground, is all you need.

 - Try something new and exciting together.
 Add a little novelty by learning or doing something new together.
 Psychologist Arthur Aron and colleagues studied dozens of couples in their laboratory and found out that sharing novel and arousing activities with a partner is the antidote for relationship boredom and brings couples closer.
-For instance, many couples enjoy glass blowing, kayaking, or hiking through an unexplored area.
+For instance, many couples enjoy glass blowing, kayaking, skiing, horseback riding, or hiking through an unexplored area.